mixomat/ng2-resizable/README.md

 # Angular2 Resizable
-This is an **work-in-progress** implementation of an Angular 2 directive for resizable containers.
+This is an **work-in-progress** implementation of an Angular 2 component for resizable containers.

 ## TODO